SAP/ui5-webcomponents/docs/dev/Testing Web Components.md

 ## 2.4 Getting the tests to run on Windows

+When you first try to run the tests on a Windows machine, you're most likely to get an error saying `node-gyp` is not installed.

 Certain modules, required by the test setup, have a dependency to [Node gyp](https://github.com/nodejs/node-gyp).
 Normally it is installed along with the other dependencies from NPM, but for a `Windows` environment specifically, this is not enough, and some manual steps must be performed: